Bu madde henüz onaylanmamıştır.

 Firmware (Mikhail Nilov - Pexels)

-Firmware can be categorized into multiple levels:
+Firmware can be categorized into several levels based on functionality and update capability.

 Visual representation of hardware layers and embedded firmware layer (Image created by artificial intelligence.)